comanlab/manual/README.md

 # CiCL Manual

-A guide for working on projects with the Cognition in Collectives Lab
+A guide for working on projects with the Cognition in Collectives Lab.

 ## Introduction